brevzin/cpp_proposals/2036_lambda_scope/lambda-scope.md

 +   return i++;
 + };
 ```

+Our earlier bad examples of _init-capture_ should still be rejected:

+- `[x=1](int x){}` is now rejected by [basic.scope.scope]{.sref}/4, since we know have two declarations of `x` in the function parameter scope of the lambda.
+- `[x=1]{ int x; }` is now rejected by [basic.scope.block]{.sref}/2, since the declaration `int x` targets the block scope of the _compound-statement_ of the lambda and `x=1` is a declaration whose target scope is the function parameter scope, the parent of that _compound-statement_.

+Basically, we've just swapped which rule rejects which example, but both examples are still rejected.

 :::

 # Acknowledgements

 Thanks to Davis Herring for all of his work, just in general.
+Thanks to Tim Song for help understand the rules.